dialchain/dial/README.md

 To act as a publisher in the time window _TW+1_, a publisher must register for performance in time window TW before the 56th minnute of the current time window _TW_.

-## Certificates
+# Certificates
 A certificate is a publisher signed doccument, that can be presented by the particcipant to support a claim.

-### Publication Certificate (PCert)
+## Publication Certificate (PCert)
-A publication certificate is a proof that the resulting state of the referenced token is consistent witth the state of the token as documented so far.
-A PCert is produced by a publisher and returned to the ccontroller of the token for documentation.
+A publication certificate is a proof that the resulting state of the referenced token is consistent with the state of the token as documented so far.
+A PCert is produced by a publisher and returned to the controller of the token for documentation.
+A PCert is also transfered by the producing publisher to the hosting publishers of the subsequent time window (after this laast onne is known).

-### Transfer Certificates (TCert)
+## Transfer Certificates (TCert)
 A transfer certificate is a proof, that a publisher has passed the held protoccols and certificates to the relevant publisher of the subsequent time window.

 To enforce transfer of produced certificates, redemption of coin associated with work done in a time window only happens if publisher presents corresponding TCerts.

-## Protocols
+# Protocols
 A protocol is a merkel tree documenting modification on one or multiple tokens.

+## Principles
 ### Incremental Computation of Merkel Root
 Both neigghborhood and time window protocols are computed at the opening and/or closing of a time window and computation must be very efficient to allow for seamless availability of the Dial.

 Because protocol are all merkel trees, they can be computed incrementally if the Dial designs the ordering criteria of each protocol to prevent rebalancing of the merkel tree upon modification or insertion of new elements.

 ### Protoccol as Synchronization Vehicle
-Beside the purpose of documenting changes on token, nodes of intermediary protocols are constantly circullated among publishers to synnchronize the state of changes between them.
+Beside the purpose of documenting changes on tokens, nodes of intermediary protocols are constantly circulated among publishers to synchronize the state of changes among each other.

 ### Multi Phase Synchronization Scheme
-In many situations, knowledge on the work performed by a publisher might be used by another publisher to extract value out of the Dial.
-This would be the case if a group os publishers where entrusted with the task to produce the time window protocol.
+In many situations, knowledge on the work performed by a publisher might be used by another publisher to extract illicite value out of the Dial.
+This would be the case if a group of publishers where entrusted with the task to produce the time window protocol.
 They might forge some tokens, with the purpose of achieving an intended value of the time window hash, thus influencing the layout of the subsequent time window.

 The Multi Phase Synchronization Scheme can be applied by a group of publishers to implement a sound synchronization.
 - In the first phase, each publisher sends the merkel root of his state to all other publishers of the group.
 - In following phases, publishers synchronize each order state down the tree till diverging leafs are available to all publishers.

-### Protocol Identifiers
+### Protocol Discovery
 Protocol identifiers are generally made out of the underlying entity identifier and the timestamp of the protocol.
 Beside token, all other entities like time windows, neighborhoods have conventional identifiers, that can be computed by each particpant.

+## Typeof Protocols
 The Dial knows three types of protocols:
 - the token protocol,
 - the neighborhood protocol, and
 - the time window protocol.

 ### Token Protocol (TP)
 A token protocol is a merkel tree documenting all certificates produced to secure the state of a token.
+The token protocol is held by publishers as part of the neighborhood protocol.
+Leaf nodes of the token protocol are hashes of publication certificates.

+Publication certificates are:
-The protocol is held by publishers as part of the neighborhood protocol.
-Publication certificates are held by the controller of the token and presented to publishers with the next declaration to modify that token.
+- held by publishhers as they will be transfered to publishers of the subsequent token neighborhood,
+- held by the controller of the token, as they will be presented to publishers with the next declaration to modify that token.

 By verifying the inclusion of the controller provided certificate in the merkel tree of the token,the publisher can trust and consume information contained in the submitted modification request.

+### Neighborhood Protocol (NP)
+A neighborhood protocol at a given moment is the merkel tree of the last state of all tokens hosted by the target neighborhood at the given moment.
+It is produced in a common effort by all publishers of the target neighborhood.

+To allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
+This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.

+Each leaf node contains three values:
+- the token identifier (for new token prefixed with the token insertion date),
+- the hash of the token state
+- the hash of the publisher issued certificate

+The token protocol can be computed for any given minute.
+During the minnute, each publisher:
+- maintains a tree of self produced certificates (cert tree)
+- maintains a tree with the known last state of each token of the neighborhood (token tree).

+At the end of the target minute, each publisher shares the merkel root of it's cert tree with all other publishers.
+After all publishers are in possession of all cert trees, they can synchronize their certificates with each order a no new certificate can be produced upon knowing certificates produced by other publishers.

 ### Time Window Protocol (TWP)
 A time window protocol is the merkel tree of all neighborhood protocols hosted by that time window.

 As the list of neighborhoods of a time window is known in advance, the merkel tree of a time window is built in a parallel and distributed maner.
-The cordination algorithm determines deterministically which publishers collaborates and shares daata with other to achieve the fastest route to a time window protocol.
+The cordination algorithm determines which publishers collaborates and shares data with other to achieve the fastest route to a time window protocol.

-### Neighborhood Protocol (NP)
-A neighborhood protocol is a merkel tree of the last state of all tokens hosted by the target neighborhood.
-It is produced by each publisher of the neighborhood hosting the token at the end of the time window.

-To allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
-This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.
+## Anchor
 ### Computing the new Anchor
 Intermediary Neighborhood Protocols (INP) are computed during the 57th minute of the time window and contain (1) the state of all unchanged tokens and (2) the state of all changed tokens from the first to the 56th minute.
 The INP must be available before the end of the 57th minute.